timo-drick/Multiplatform-Preview/README.md

 The plugin will use the values provided by your `HotPreviewParameterProvider` to generate previews with different data.

 ![](screenshots/hotpreview_parameter_provider_sample.png)

+### WindowInsets simulation (edge-to-edge mode)
+You can simulate window insets in your previews.
+This allows you to test how your UI behaves with different insets, such as status bars or navigation bars.
+Please read the official documentation for details: https://developer.android.com/develop/ui/compose/system/insets

+There is an annotation class which does simulate most of the common WindowInsets configurations:
+`@HotPreviewWindowInsets`

 ## Coil image preview